 - Monitoring for ovulation.
 Because the timing of IUI is crucial, monitoring for signs of impending ovulation is critical.
-This can be done by using an at-home urine ovulation predictor kit which detects when your body produces a surge or release of luteinizing hormone (LH).
-Alternatively, an imaging method that lets your doctor visualize your ovaries and egg growth (transvaginal ultrasound) can be done.
-If you choose to use an ultrasound to monitor ovulation, you may be given an injection of human chorionic gonadotropin (HCG) to make you ovulate one or more eggs at the right time.
+To do this, you might use an at-home urine ovulation predictor kit that detects when your body produces a surge or release of luteinizing hormone (LH).
+Or, an imaging method that lets your doctor visualize your ovaries and egg growth (transvaginal ultrasound) can be done.
+You also may be given an injection of human chorionic gonadotropin (HCG) to make you ovulate one or more eggs at the right time.

 - Determining optimal timing.
 Most IUIs are done a day or two after detecting ovulation.
 Your doctor should have a plan spelled out for the timing of your IUI.